amiyasaha/mangopad/README.md

 # mangopad

-mangopad is a 9-key macropad with a Rotary Encoder, an OLED screen, and RGB.
+mangopad is a 9-key macropad with a Rotary Encoder, and an OLED screen.
 It was made as part of Hack Club's Highway YSWS.

 # CAD
 The case was designed in Fusion 360 and has 3 compartments: the top case, the plate, and the bottom case.